Velocidex/velociraptor-docs/content/artifact_references/pages/admin.events.postprocessuploads.md

 name: Admin.Events.PostProcessUploads
 description: |
-  Sometimes we would like to post process uploads collected as part of the hunt&#x27;s artifact collections
+  Sometimes we would like to post process uploads collected as part of the hunt's artifact collections

   Post processing means to watch the hunt for completed flows and run a post processing command on the files obtained from each host.

   The command will receive the list of paths of the files uploaded by the artifact.
-We dont actually care what the command does with those files - we will just relay our stdout/stderr to the artifact&#x27;s result set.
+We dont actually care what the command does with those files - we will just relay our stdout/stderr to the artifact's result set.

 type: SERVER_EVENT